 1. Ginger Elixir: An Ayurvedic Digestive Drink

 Akshata Sheelvant‘s Ginger Elixir: An Ayurvedic Digestive Drink acts wonders to fire up our digestive system.
-Good digestion is the cornerstone of health and well-being according to Ayurveda.
-When our digestive system is working well, we absorb all the necessary nutrients from the food we eat, enjoy healthy circulation and have a good robust immunity to diseases.
+Good digestion is the cornerstone of health and well-being, according to Ayurveda.
+When our digestive system is working well, we absorb all the necessary nutrients from the food we eat, enjoy healthy circulation, and have good robust immunity to diseases.